schombert/Project-Alice/docs/triggers.md

 | 0x0274 | variable_reform_group_name_province | 2 |
 | 0x0275 | variable_reform_group_name_pop | 2 |

+### Optimizations

+Alice performs various optimizations and simplifications upon the trigger code right after it's parsed:

+- For scopes:
+    - If the scope is empty (has nothing to evaluate)
+        - Then, Eliminate whole scope.
+        - Otherwise, for each member in the scope:
+            - Run same optimization/simplification algorithm
+    - If a `NOT` scope:
+        - Invert everything inside the NOT scope (to eliminate an entire layer of the scope).
+    - If scope has only 1 member and it's a generic scope:
+        - Eliminate the scope and only leave 1 member
+    - Otherwise, if it's not a generic scope (AND/OR)
+        - Rearrange inner scope (if any) to take the place of the outer AND/OR scope
+    - If it's a generic scope (AND/OR)
+        - Fold it (rearrange inner AND/OR into the outer one)

+See `trigger::simplify_trigger` for more information.

 ## Effects

 ### What's an effect?